Windsor Castle Farm

 The original colonial kitchen was separate from the house, a common arrangement because of likelihood of kitchen fires.

-Other historic structures on the property are the smokehouse, two mid-19th century granaries, two 20th century granaries, stables and log corncrib.
+Other historic structures on the property are the 19th century farm manager's office, 19th century smokehouse, 19th century crib, 19th century stables 18th century barn, two 20th century peanut barns, and log corn crib.

 HISTORIC RESTORATION AT THE PARK